widok/widok/docs/chapters/04-build-process.md

 ```

 ## sbt-web
-Many popular web libraries are published to Maven Central as regular ``.jar`` files, so called [WebJars](http://www.webjars.org/).
+Many popular web libraries are published to Maven Central as regular ``.jar`` files, so-called [WebJars](http://www.webjars.org/).
 See the [official Scala.js documentation](http://www.scala-js.org/doc/sbt/depending.html) on how to depend on these.

 [sbt-web](https://github.com/sbt/sbt-web) is an sbt plug-in to manage these WebJars and to produce web artifacts as part of the build process.
 To enable ``sbt-web``, add two imports:

 ```scala
 import com.typesafe.sbt.web.SbtWeb